 Every year, 11,000 homes are demolished, even though the housing shortage is so high.
 Many are on waiting lists for social housing for years, and also in the owner-occupied sector it often ends in a bidding war where most people lose, and 1 person 'wins' by putting down too much money.
 And during this struggle, houses are being demolished in front of us, to make way for more expensive new construction that is unaffordable for the average citizen.
 Sign and share the petition of De Goede Zaak now!

-Intense conversation about Residential Revolt with the Minister of Housing: “It is incomprehensible that the Minister is allowing rents to rise; Residential uprising calls on tenants to participate en masse in the 'We refuse the rent increase' campaign
+PRESS RELEASE The Hague, May 13, 2022 Solid conversation Housing uprising with the Minister of Housing: “Incomprehensible that the minister is allowing rents to rise; Housing uprising calls on tenants to participate en masse in action 'We refuse the rent increase'”

 Rents have increased by more than 35% over the past 10 years.
 More than 800,000 tenants have too little left for the necessary costs and living expenses after paying the rent.
 Action group 'We Refuse the Rent Increase' is therefore fighting for a multi-year rent freeze (2022-2026) to make housing affordable again for everyone, and to keep it that way.